nathanmentley/RemoteCongress/src/RemoteCongress.Server.DAL.InMemory/README.md

 # In Memory implementation of IBlockchainClient

 An in memory blockchain client implementation for testing.
-Specifically for "Unit Integration" testing.
+It won't persist, and it doesn't ensure immutability.

-Injecting InMemoryBlockchainClient will allow testing the full implementation above the data access layer.
+A more real world solution would be the Ipfs DAL implementation.